stephaneVercouillieBMID/slate/source/index.html.md

 Values | Returned | Description
 :----- |:-------- |:---
 **code** | Always |The code parameter holds the Authorization Code which is a string value.
 The content of Authorization Code is opaque for you.
 This code has a lifetime of 3 minutes.
-**state** | If provided |The state parameter will be returned if you provided a value in the Authentication request.
-You should validate that the value returned matches the one supplied in the authentication request.
+**state** | If provided |The state parameter will be returned if you provided a value in the Authentication Request.
+You should validate that the value returned matches the one supplied in the Authentication Request.
 The state value can additionally be used to mitigate against XSRF attacks by cryptographically binding the value of this parameter with a browser cookie.

 ### Handling Authentication Error Response

 If the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid, the Authorization Server SHOULD inform the User of the error and MUST NOT automatically redirect him to the invalid redirection URI.

-If the User denies the authentication request or if the request fails for reasons other than a missing or invalid redirection URI, itsme® will return an error response to your application.
-As for a successful response this is achieved by returning a HTTPS 302 redirect request to the redirection_uri specified in the authentication request.
+If the User denies the Authentication Request or if the request fails for reasons other than a missing or invalid redirection URI, itsme® will return an error response to your application.
+As for a successful response this is achieved by returning a HTTPS 302 redirect request to the redirection_uri specified in the Authentication Request.
 Following parameters could be added to the query component of the redirection_uri:

 ```http--inline